Airlines suspend Middle East flights

 AEGEAN AIRLINES

-The Greek airline will resume part of its flight schedule to and from Beirut starting from July 10, as of July 16 to and from Erbil and as of July 19 to and from Amman.
-Flight cancellations from and to Tel Aviv will continue up to and including its early morning flight on September 8.
+The Greek airline will resume part of its flight schedule to and from Beirut starting from July 10, as of July 15 to and from Tel Aviv, as of July 16 to and from Erbil and as of July 19 to and from Amman.

 AIRBALTIC